 Some investors know that FINRA’s BrokerCheck reports contain helpful information about the background of financial advisers.
 Most do not know, however, that the information in BrokerCheck reports come from a regulatory database that FINRA shares with state and federal securities regulators.
 FINRA omits certain important information from the BrokerCheck reports that it makes publicly available, but makes the information available to some state securities regulators, such as Florida’s.

 For example, Hector May’s report from Florida states that Securities America is conducting an internal investigation about May’s alleged misappropriation of client assets.
 This information is omitted from May’s FINRA’s Brokercheck report.
 For your convenience, Hector May’s comprehensive report from Florida is attached.

 Given that Securities America is actively conducting its own investigation, it is safe to assume that Securities America will be trying to collect evidence from investor victims to try to protect itself in lawsuits.
 Investor victims need to retain an attorney immediately to protect their claims against Securities America.

-Galvin Legal is a national securities arbitration, mediation, fraud, and investor protection law practice.
-For more information on Galvin Legal, call 1-800-405-5117.
+Galvin Legal, PLLC is a national securities arbitration, securities mediation, securities litigation, securities fraud, securities regulation and compliance, and investor protection law practice.
+For more information on Galvin Legal, PLLC and its representation of investors, please visit www.galvinlegal.com or call 1-800-405-5117.